 - delivering on your promises

 - going the ‘extra mile’ and providing benefits that exceed initial expectations

 - using feedback and complaints as an opportunity to improve services

 - listening to customers

-It is important to regularly monitor and review your marketing activities to determine whether they are achieving the desired outcome.
-Initially you should review your marketing plan every three months to make sure your activities are supporting your strategy.
+It is important to regularly monitor and review your marketing activities to determine whether they are achieving the desired outcome, such as increased sales.
+Initially you should review your marketing plan every three months to ensure your activities are supporting your strategy.
 Once your business becomes more established review your plan when you introduce a new product or service, if a new competitor enters the market or if an issue arises that affects your industry.

 Learn more about online marketing.